-Maid-servants' wages are about £70 a year, till married.
-A driver we had one day told us he was receiving £16 per month and all found; and a timber man we met later on, said he had to give a good axeman 16s. per day, and board him as well.
-All the necessaries of life are excessively dear; no coin less than a five-penny-bit is taken or given in change: Some time ago the Canadian Government tried to reduce the small change to less than this sum; but the townspeople of people have formerly been miners, and made money at the diggings (Cariboo, &c.), and lost it afterwards.
-I think this would be a good country for a labourer or artisan to come out to, but not for a farmer with small means.
+Maid-servants' wages are about £70 a year, till A driver we had one day told us he was receiving £16 per month and all found; and a timberman we met later on, said he had to give a good axeman 16s. per day, and board him as well.
+All the necessaries of life are excessively dear; no coin less than a fivepenny-bit is taken or given in change: Some time ago the Canadian Government tried to reduce the small change to less than this sum; but the townspeople of Victoria expostulated; and, on finding that no notice was taken of the complaint, they collected all the coins of less value than a piece of ten cents (viz., 5d.). packed them up in sacks, and sent them back to Canada, with the settlers' compliments.
+Most of the people have formerly been miners, and made money at the diggings (Cariboo, &c.), and lost it afterwards. think this would be a good country for a labourer or artisan to come out to, but not for a farmer with small means.
 There are openings for a man with capital to take up stock-farming; but my opinion is that better could be done elsewhere.